boldt/Okular2PDF/README.md

 ### Supports

 * PDF files (because the Open Source PDF Library `iText` is used)
-* Supported annotations: Yellow Highlighter
+* Supported annotations: Yellow Highlighter and inline notes

 ### Get it: